enkidevs/curriculum/sql/dql/intro-joins/joins-role.md

 ## Content

-When querying a database with multiple tables, it may be necessary to retrieve information from a number of different tables.
+When querying a database with multiple tables, retrieving information from several different tables may be necessary.
 This is to say, we'd like to combine the columns of some tables based on their relationship.

-Say we want to fetch a list of pokemon and their types, in the `pokedex` database however, there is no single table with both the name and the type information.
-Instead we have the `health` and `attack` tables.
-In order to create a list with the desired information, we would have to **join** the tables in some way. **SQL** provides a way for us to do this, by using a joining condition between the two tables.
+Say we want to fetch a list of pokemon and their types in the `pokedex` database; however, there is no single table with both the name and the type information.
+Instead, we have the `health` and `attack` tables.
+In order to create a list with the desired information, we would have to **join** the tables in some way. **SQL** provides a way for us to do this by using a joining condition between the two tables.
 For these two tables, the relation is in the `id` columns.

 `health`